Jylpah/queutils/README.md

 [`IterableQueue`](docs/iterablequeue.md) is an `asyncio.Queue` subclass that is `AsyncIterable[T]` i.e. it can be
 iterated in `async for` loop. `IterableQueue` terminates automatically when the queue has been filled and emptied.

-The `IterableQueue` requires "producers" (functions adding items to the queue) to register themselves with `add_producer()` call and it keeps count of registered producers which are "finished" adding items to the queue.
+The `IterableQueue` requires "producers" (functions adding items to the queue) to register themselves with `add_producer()` call.
+It keeps count of registered producers.
+When a producer "finishes" adding items to the queue, it needs to unregister itself with `finish_producer()` call.
 Once all the registered producers are "finished", the queue enters into "filled" state and no new items can be added.
-Once an "filled" queue is emptied, the queue becomes "done" and all new `get()` calls to the queue will `raise QueueDone` exception.
+Once a "filled" queue has been emptied, the queue becomes "done" and all new `get()` calls to the queue will `raise QueueDone` exception.

 ## Features